-- Particularly its simplicity compared to D&D and its modern horror setting has meant that its attractive to a lot of people who otherwise might not be interested in role playing.
-It also is pretty much focused on letting the players be anti-heros (or outright bad guys) which is definitely more attractive to the angsty teens.
+- In particular, its simplicity compared to D&D and its modern horror setting has meant that it's attractive to a lot of people who otherwise might not be interested in role playing.
+It also is pretty much focused on letting the players be anti-heroes (or outright bad guys) which is definitely more attractive to angsty teens.

-- Warhammer40000 is often a gateway to Tabletop Games as a whole.
-You start with 40k after coming across it as a teen, then after a few years you might move along and start playing spin-off game or even Warhammer Fantasy.
+- Warhammer 40,000 is often a gateway to Tabletop Games as a whole.
+You start with 40k after coming across it as a teen, then after a few years you might move along and start playing a spin-off game or even Warhammer.
 If you play at a multi-gaming club, you'll probably end up at the very least being interested in those systems as well and there's no telling just how many you might get into.

-- The Choose Your Own Adventure and Fighting Fantasy books were a gateway for many roleplayers of the 80s.
+- The Choose Your Own Adventure, Fighting Fantasy and Lone Wolf books were a gateway for many roleplayers of the 80s.

 - And, in turn, a number of Magic pros who become accustomed to making high-stakes probabilistic decisions end up transitioning to poker (most notably David Williams).

 - Duels of the Planeswalkers is another avenue for new players; specifically those in the video game world.

 - The Dark Eye is the Gateway system in German-speaking countries, despite beeing the deepest system around.

 - Settlers of Catan is well known for getting people who thought they outgrew board games back into them.

 - RENT, Les Misérables, Avenue Q, and Wicked for musicals.

 - Cirque du Soleil's various shows have introduced a lot of people, particularly in North America, to the contemporary circus genre.